Internet2/class-workshop-researchdev-copilot/README.md

-# Power Up Research Software Development with Github Copilot
+# Power Up Research Software Development with Github Copilot - June 5, 2024
 In this 4-hour workshop, you will learn how to use Github Copilot to write better and faster research software and create documentation to describe your workflow and code.
 The lesson will utilize a genomics dataset from the AWS Open Data program.
-You will also learn how to analyze and visualize the dataset using open-source tools.
+You will also learn to analyze and visualize the dataset using open-source tools.

 ## Pre-requisites
+You will need to pre-install and obtain access to the following before the start of the workshop.

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
 - [GitHub account](https://github.com/)